Public Health Law: Past & Present

 Before there were regular street cleanings and trash pick-up, garbage and filth accumulated on the streets and alleyways of big cities.
 Diseases like tuberculosis, dysentery, and cholera were rampant.
 In 1850, the average age of death in New York City was younger than 21.

-Laws and policies stop the spread of communicable disease, ensure our food is safe for consumption, shape our transportation infrastructure, establish guidelines and codes for safe housing, and much more.
+Laws and policies stop the spread of communicable disease, ensure that our food is safe for consumption, shape our transportation infrastructure, establish guidelines and codes for safe housing, and much more.
 Equally important, however, are our civil liberties.
-Public health officials and policymakers—those responsible for designing, implementing, and enforcing these policies—must always take into account the rights of affected individuals.
+Public health officials and policymakers — those responsible for designing, implementing, and enforcing these policies — must always take into account the rights of affected individuals.
+Preview the content of our full-length training by watching this video short about public health law authority and this video short about types of laws.

 This training will help you